5 Village Gidda–Anchored Water Project – The Gambia

 Gidda, Central River Region, Fulladu West, The Gambia

-The seven villages of Gidda, Demba Kumbel, Sareh-Maudeh, Kusalong, Sering Saho, Sinchu-Galloh, and Sinchu Sambuldu are inhabited primarily by subsistence farmers.
+The five villages of Gidda, Demba Kumbel, Sareh-Maudeh, Kusalong, and Sinchu Sambuldu are inhabited primarily by subsistence farmers.
 Gidda is a community of 455 people located in the Central River Region of the Gambia, south of the South Bank Road.
 Demba Kumbel is a neighboring village to the east with a population of 108 people.
 Sareh-Maudeh is a community of 42 people located south of Demba Kumbel and north of Kusalang.
 Kusalang is a community of 211 people south of Sareh Maudeh.
-Sering Saho is a community of 75 people east of Demba Kumbel.
-Sinchu Galloh is a community of 75 people east of Sering Saho.
 Sinchu Sambuldu is a community of 184 people.

 In Gidda, all three hand pumps are broken.
 In Demba Kumbel, the community has two water sources: An open well and a borehole.
 The open well needs to be covered and a working hand pump installed.
 In Sareh Maudeh, the village has two wells.
 However, one has a broken hand pump.
 Kusalang has two broken hand pumps.
-The village of Sering Saho has two wells.
-One is functioning with a hand pump.
-The second well has a broken hand pump that needs to be replaced.
-In Sinchu Galloh, there are two wells.
-One functions for gardening and the other functions for non-drinking purposes.
-The second open well needs to be closed and a hand pump installed.
 In Sinchu Sambuldu, the village well has taken on salination due to the nearby river.
 The well must be moved.
 Therefore, a new borehole is needed, including a new hand pump.